Your holiday cookie platter will be complete with these Thin Cranberry Pistachio Biscotti. Festive looking, great tasting & so easy to make!

 Are you ready?

-Your Super Thin Cranberry Pistachio Italian Biscotti are ready for the second baking.
+Your super-thin biscotti are ready for the second baking.

 And just like that, you are done!

-The inspiration for this recipe came from one of my mom’s dearest friend, Nunzia.
-If you recall, I have already shared her recipe for Thin Crispy Almond Biscotti.
+The inspiration for this recipe came from one of my mom’s dearest friends, Nunzia.
+If you recall, I have already shared her recipe for thin crispy almond biscotti.
 That was almost three years ago!
 My, oh my, where does the time fly!

-Since the holidays are right around the corner, I thought it would be festive to replace the almonds with cranberries and pistachios.
-I also added some orange zest and I decreased the total amount of flour.
+Since the holidays are right around the corner, I thought replacing the almonds with cranberries and pistachios would be festive.
+I also added some orange zest, and I decreased the total amount of flour.